tvler/lazy-progressive-enhancement/readme.md

 A lazy image loading javascript function which enforces progressive enhancement and valid HTML.

+Most lazyload image libraries work by having the user specify an image's source file in a data-attribute, and setting the `src` attribute to an `img` after a page is loaded.
+This is [invalid HTML](https://www.w3.org/TR/html5/embedded-content-0.html#attr-img-src) and disregards users who don't have a javascript-enabled broswer.

+### Benefits of lazy-progressive-enhancement.js
+ - Designed to *enforce* pregressive enhancement and valid HTML.
  - Written in pure JS -- no dependencies.
- - Designed to *enforce* pregressive enhancement and valid HTML.
  - Not a framework, not a library, just a function.
  - Also works on iframes.